mossgreen/mossgreen.github.io/_posts/2018-09-20-learn-from-minimum-spring-boot.md

 ---
-title: Learn Java Bean Life Cycle from a Minimum Spring Boot App
+title: Have a Look at A Minimum Spring Boot App
 search: true
 tags:
   - Maven